ibm-cloud-docs/vpc/block_storage_is_manage.md

 You can also add tags from the volume details page:

-1. Navigate to the list of block storage volumes.
+1. Go to the list of block storage volumes.
 2. On the volume details, click **Add tags** next to the volume name.
 3. In the Add tags menu, enter the user tags that you want to apply to this volume.
 When finished, click **Save**.